Feel less anxious but healthier & happier within 30 days!

 Once I’m done with the project, I try getting back to my healthy daily routine as quick as possible, but even this takes some adjustment time.

-What Helped Me to Learn to Listen to My Body & Mind – 2 Exercises
+2 Things That Helped Me to Learn Listening to My Body & Mind

 On some days, it’s easy to flow into the different asanas/poses, on other days the exact same asanas/poses are out of reach.

 My very first yoga teacher told us before every class: